meltano/handbook/src/_peopleops/index.md

   As many purchases of laptops have occurred with employees making the purchases and then being reimbursed by Meltano, a remote employee would typically be making a purchase of a laptop pre-loaded with Windows Home Edition.
 - Windows Home Edition is notoriously [hard to secure](https://www.markloveless.net/blog/2019/1/15/dealing-with-windows-10).

 To standardize the hardware provisioned for Meltano team members, Meltano has a number of standard laptop configurations.
 Meltano maintains an inventory of MacBook laptops that meet these standards.
-Where possible, new employees will be provided with a machine of their desired form factor from this inventory.
+Employees will be provided with a machine of their desired form factor from this inventory if one is availabe.
 When a purchase is required, employees should choose from the Apple laptop configurations listed below.

 The following Apple hardware options are highly recommended for Meltano engineers: